Holographic superconductors at zero density: Introduction

-where $t$ is the nearest neighbour hopping, $t'$ is the next-nearest neighbour hopping, and $U$ is the interaction.
+where $t$ is the nearest neighbor hopping, $t'$ is the next-nearest neighbor hopping, and $U$ is the interaction.
 It was shown that superconductivity occurs in the phase diagram as a function of $U/t$ and $t'/t$.
-It is desirable to construct a holographic dual to a superconductor at zero density.
+It is desirable to construct a holographic dual to a superconductor at zero density as a simplified version of holographic superconductors, by retaining essential properties of superconductivity while having more analytic controls.

 A mechanism for holographic superconductors at zero density was proposed in \cite{Faulkner:2010gj}.
 The superconducting instability is triggered by a zero mode when a multi-trace deformation is present, and the neutral black hole develops a scalar hair below a critical temperature.
 The system shares the same background geometry as an Einstein-scalar system, while the gauge field plays a role for fluctuations.
 Another mechanism for holographic superconductors at zero density involves more interactions \cite{Basu:2019pxw}, and we consider the first one here.
+A key advantage of our model is that the ground state and the corresponding AC conductivity are analytically solvable.

-The ground state of our model is obtained by taking a nontrivial neutral limit of analytic solutions in an Einstein-Maxwell-dilaton (EMD) system whose special cases are STU supergravities.
-It was shown in that there are two neutral limits for this class of charged dilaton black hole solutions \cite{Ren:2019lgw}; see appendix~\ref{sec:GR} for a special example.
+The ground state of our model is obtained by taking a nontrivial neutral limit of analytic solutions in an Einstein-Maxwell-dilaton (EMD) system whose special cases intersect with STU supergravities.
+It was shown that there are two neutral limits for this class of charged dilaton black hole solutions \cite{Ren:2019lgw}; see appendix~\ref{sec:GR} for a special example.
 In the trivial neutral limit, we obtain the Schwarzschild-AdS black hole.
 In the nontrivial neutral limit, we can consistently turn off the gauge field while keeping the dilaton field nontrivial.
 As a consequence, we obtain analytic solutions of an Einstein-scalar system with a spacetime singularity in the IR.\footnote{We study planar black holes throughout this paper.
 Only in the hyperbolic case does this nontrivial neutral limit give a black hole \cite{Ren:2019lgw}.} The IR is a hyperscaling-violating geometry, and the UV is asymptotically AdS.
 In this paper, we employ this geometry as the ground state of holographic superconductors at zero density.